gardehal/3d-printing/README.md

     1. magnets, nice for parts that conveniently open and close with some elegance.
 Mind the damage it may do to data storage or computers.
     1. string, for a more esoteric or mystic theme, also common and cheap.
     1. velcro, can be used for parts that doesn't need to be exact, but rather simple  and quick.
+- Big/Complex models can be simplified loading it into Autodesks MeshMixer -> Cut/Edit as needed -> Export .stl -> Load into slicer with a repair/fix function (e.g. Prusa Slicer) -> Load into whatever program had a size limit

 ## General printing knowledge